NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 above.
 No robustified bound is applied to these error terms (see below).

-Note that the cost function normally contains sumos of squares of pixel differences, while these terms are dimensionless, if the numerators and denominators are assumed to be in meters.
+Note that the cost function normally contains sums of squares of pixel differences, while these terms are dimensionless, if the numerators and denominators are assumed to be in meters.
 Care should be taken that these terms not be allowed to dominate the cost function